Malaverd: Discovery

+Excavation

 The site was excavated by a team of archaeologists under the direction of Sonia Shidrang in August 2012.

 The site contained a 170 cm thick sequence of archaeological deposits.
 The excavations revealed that the cave was occupied during the Middle Paleolithic (c.
 60,000 to 40,000 years ago), Upper Paleolithic (c.
 35,000 to 28,000 years ago), Chalcolithic, Iron Age III, and Parthian.

 The cave is the first Upper Paleolithic site in the Kermanshah region that was excavated by an Iranian archaeologist and the first dated Upper Paleolithic site in the region.

-The other important cave site near Malaverd is Do-Ashkaft Cave.